-• The tax year is a "grandfathered" year (see Rev. Proc.
-87-32); or

-• The partnership elects under section 444 to have a tax year other than a required tax year by filing Form 8716, Election to Have a Tax Year Other Than a Required Tax Year.
+- 4. Some other tax year, if: - The partnership can establish that there is a business purpose for the tax year (see Pub.
+538 for more information); - The partnership elects under section 444 to have a tax year other than a required tax year by filing Form 8716, Election to Have a Tax Year Other Than a Required Tax Year.
 For a partnership to have this election in effect, it must make the payments required by section 7519 and file Form 8752, Required Payment or Refund Under Section 7519.

 A section 444 election ends if a partnership changes its accounting period to its required tax year or some other permitted year or it is penalized for willfully failing to comply with the requirements of section 7519.
-If the termination results in a short tax year, type or legibly print at the top of the first page of Form 1065-B for the short tax year, "SECTION 444 ELECTION TERMINATED."
-To change an accounting period, see Pub.
-538 and Form 1128, Application To Adopt, Change, or Retain a Tax Year (unless the partnership is making an election under section 444).
+If the termination results in a short tax year, type or legibly print at the top of the first page of Form 1065-B for the short tax year, "SECTION 444 ELECTION TERMINATED"; or